-Many styles of cuisine use dairy and meat in their cooking not as French vegan cuisine, but it hasn’t made their cuisine as famous as the French one.
-As for me I, often get asked if i didn’t miss real French cuisine, when in fact the real authenticity of French cuisine relies on the interesting combination of ingredients, the techniques which create the flavour and not the least: the creativity.
-Whether it being a simple dish, or one that takes you several hours, whether it is with more affordable ingredients, or high-end spirits and ingredients.
+Many styles of cuisine use dairy and meat in their cooking, not as French vegan cuisine, but it hasn’t made their cuisine as famous as the French one.
+As for me I, often get asked if I didn’t miss real French cuisine, when in fact the real authenticity of French cuisine relies on the interesting combination of ingredients, the techniques which create the flavor, and not the least: the creativity.
+Whether it is a simple dish or one that takes you several hours, whether it is with more affordable ingredients, or high-end spirits and ingredients.

 All there is left to do is leave you with a few simple ideas on how to veganize recipes and create French vegan food

-- For milk and cream, good vegan milk (soy milk, almond milk, etc.) and cream exist and you can play with the flavours.
+For milk and cream, good vegan milk (soy milk, almond milk, etc.) and cream exist and you can play with the flavors.
 Almond milk can give a more honey-like taste in the preparation whereas cashew milk and soy milk come the closest to the taste of cow milk.